hyp-do/BOP1/README.md

 # BOP1
 Second WGU C# Project.
 This was an appointment tracking application created with WinForms.
 Key take aways were working with databases, verification, and validation.
+I was also exposed to Entity Framework, which was a delight to learn and to use.

 ## Introduction